kamu-data/kamu-docs/content/cli/get-started/examples/currency-conversion.md

 +-------------+------------+--------+----------+-----------+---------------------+
 ```

-The best thing about this is that you may never have to touch this SQL query again.
-Each time you run `kamu pull` in future the latest transaction data will be ingested along with latest exchange rates, producing new transactions with converted prices.
+The best thing about this is that *you may never have to touch this SQL query again*.
+Each time you run `kamu pull` in the future the latest transaction data will be ingested along with latest exchange rates, producing new transactions with converted prices.
 This is the "write once - run forever" philosophy of `kamu` that combines best propagation times with the accuracy of solving temporal problems without taking any shortcuts.

+Once you master this example - make sure to check out the [Stock Market Trading example]({{<ref "stock-trading">}}) that introduces another really important mechanism related to temporal joins - the **watermark**.